chrusty/go-tableprinter/README.md

 * Tables can optionally have borders (disabled by default)
 * Requires no modification to existing data structures
 * Nil values are listed as `<nil>`
+* Interfaces can be printed straight to stdout
+* Optionally they can also be printed to any io.Writer (buffer, stderr, file etc)
+* You can also use the Marshal() function to render a table as bytes

 ## Limitations
 * Currently unable to print unexported struct fields, similar to JSON or YAML (listed as `<unexported>`)